fossabot/grahamsh-llk.github.io/site/about.md

 ## :wave: Hi, I'm GrahamSH-LLK

-I'm GrahamSH-LLK, Scratcher, Coder, and tech lover
+I'm GrahamSH-LLK, Scratcher, Coder, and tech lover.
+There's not much here right now, but more will be coming soon!